shivamsaket01/Delta-demo/README.md

 # Delta-demo
-This is git &amp; git hub demo class
+This is a demo for  git &amp; git hub class.